Alonso-dev651/Alonso-dev651/README.md

 Alonso-dev651@github
 -------------------------
-💻 I am a self taught Full Stack Developer and a Machine Learning Developer 📚 I have a Bachelors in Computer Science from the University of Mumbai at India 📝 I have a strong interest in Data Science and Artificial Intelligence 🔭 Working on Deep Learning & Machine Learning
+💻 I am a self taught Full Stack Developer and a Machine Learning Developer 📚 I have a Student in Computer Cience in José Pardo Institute 📝 I have a strong interest in Programing with JS & PHP 🔭 Working on Deep Learning
-🌱 Learning about Computer Vision and Machine Learning stuff 🌟 Main languages: Python, JavaScript
+🌱 Learning about Computer Vision and Machine Learning stuff 🌟 Main languages: C#, JavaScript
 🚩 Interested in Full Stack Machine Learning Application development 💖 In a complicated relationship with Neural Networks
-🎵 Love metal, lofi, jazz and soft music
+🎵 Pop, K-Pop, rock and soft music
 ```
 <hr>